 Applicants must complete the necessary application.
 The application can be delivered to: Fairview Heights Board of Fire and Police Commissioners, ATTN: Amber Hopkins, 10027 Bunkum Road, Fairview Heights, IL, 62208.

 Applications are also available in the police department lobby.

 All qualifying applicants will then take a physical agility test.
-Applicants must bring with them a completed copy of the Medical Permission Form.
 Applicants who pass the physical agility test will then take a written examination immediately following.
 The Fairview Heights Board of Fire and Police Commissioners will notify all candidates of the written examination results and ranking if placed on the eligibility register.
 Successful candidates placed on the eligibility register who are eligible for veteran, educational, or law enforcement certification preference points will have an opportunity to claim them.

 A final eligibility register will then be established in numeric order based on written examination scores and claimed preference points.
 Candidates listed on the final eligibility register may be invited to continue in the Board’s pass/fail process that will consist of the following: